Electronic brachytherapy--current status and future directions

 Treatment planning

 Most EB systems calculate the treatment time based on standard data tables for fixed geometries.
 However, using the TG-43 formalism allows calculation of Xoft doses for variable dwell positions and with commercial treatment planning systems.
-For example, outlines can be drawn on CT scans of patients with the balloon catheter inserted to retrospectively calculate doses to different organs in the breast.
-It should be noted, however, that the TG-43 formalism assumes a full scatter volume of water, so material inhomogeneities are not taken into account in this type of analysis.
-Monte Carlo modelling of breast IORT for both INTRABEAM and Xoft devices showed a reduction in dose to the skin of 20–60%, but increase in dose to the bone of two to five times, although this was not always clinically significant.
-Surface doses are reduced by lack of backscatter from underlying tissue, which is not always accounted for in manual calculations.
-This effect can also be caused by barium impregnation in balloon catheters.
-White et al compared TG-43-based calculation of the Xoft source in the breast to the model-based dosimetry recommended recently by TG-186.
-They too found reduction in dose to the skin, but only of 10–15%, mainly because of lack of backscatter, and increased dose to ribs of up to three times, especially when reported as dose to medium.
+For example, outlines can be drawn on CT scans of patients with the balloon catheter inserted to retrospectively calculate doses to different organs in the breast.52 It should be noted, however, that the TG-43 formalism assumes a full scatter volume of water, so material inhomogeneities are not taken into account in this type of analysis.
+Monte Carlo modelling of breast IORT for both INTRABEAM and Xoft devices showed a reduction in dose to the skin of 20–60%, but increase in dose to the bone of two to five times, although this was not always clinically significant.53–55 Surface doses are reduced by lack of backscatter from underlying tissue, which is not always accounted for in manual calculations.56 This effect can also be caused by barium impregnation in balloon catheters.57 White et al58 compared TG-43-based calculation of the Xoft source in the breast to the model-based dosimetry recommended recently by TG-186.59 They too found reduction in dose to the skin, but only of 10–15%, mainly because of lack of backscatter, and increased dose to ribs of up to three times, especially when reported as dose to medium.

-For IORT, it has been argued that patient-specific treatment planning is not useful, because acquiring a CT scan in theatre is impractical, variations between patients' anatomy close to the source are likely to be minimal and the target volume is localized by direct visualization.
-For kyphoplasty, however, Monte Carlo simulation was used to characterize dose to the bone when developing the technique, and the close proximity of critical organs makes individual calculation potentially useful.
+For IORT, it has been argued that patient-specific treatment planning is not useful, because acquiring a CT scan in theatre is impractical, variations between patients' anatomy close to the source are likely to be minimal and the target volume is localized by direct visualization.11 For kyphoplasty, however, Monte Carlo simulation was used to characterize dose to the bone when developing the technique,60 and the close proximity of critical organs makes individual calculation potentially useful.
 In addition, modulation of energy and dwell times to give intensity-modulated brachytherapy is only practical with rapid and accurate dose calculation for individual patients.
 Likewise, CT simulation is not required in situations where the target and normal tissues may be directly visualized but is useful when the exact proximity of underlying structures is needed.
 Further research would be useful into how best to quantify tissue composition, and how much to account for inhomogeneities close to EB sources.

 RADIATION PROTECTION AND STAFFING REQUIREMENTS